-- 7.1 The course must be open for inspection at least one and a half hours before the start of the competition.
-Only Athletes, Chefs d'Equipe and Trainers are allowed to inspect the course on foot and they must be correctly and smartly dressed.
-Athletes, Chefs d'Equipe and Trainers are not permitted to use measuring wheels when inspecting the course.
-At an Event, a warning will be issued for the first offence and a Yellow Warning Card from the President of Jury for subsequent offences. - At ADS-recognized events, Athletes with limited mobility due to physical disabilities will be permitted to drive themselves through the Cones course at a walking pace in golf carts or similar vehicles.
-All grooms are allowed to inspect the course. - 7.2 Only the Course Designer and his staff may alter or work on any part of the course.
-If any Athlete, or any person associated with him alters the course in any way, the Athlete will be disqualified.
+7.1 The course must be open for inspection at least one hour and forty-five minutes before the start of the competition.
+A 15-minute window must be observed between the end of the inspection and the first start.
+Only Chefs d'Equipe (when applicable), Athletes and one accompanying person per Athlete at a time are allowed to inspect the course on foot and they must be correctly and smartly dressed.
+Athletes and their accompanying person, and Chefs d'Equipe, are not permitted to use measuring wheels when inspecting the course.
+At an Event, a warning will be issued for the first offence and a Warning Card from the President of Jury for subsequent offences.

+At ADS-recognized events, Athletes with an ADS, USEF or FEI Dispensation(s) due to physical disabilities will be permitted to drive themselves through the Cones course using a mobility device, at a walking pace in golf carts or similar vehicles.
+At ADS-recognized events all grooms are allowed to inspect the course.

+7.2 Only the Course Designer and their staff may alter or work on any part of the course.
+If any Athlete, or any person associated with them alters the course in any way, the Athlete will be disqualified.